masher92/UKCP18/ReadMe.md

 ## Regridding
 The 1km observations are regridded onto a 2.2km grid to match the model data.

-Regridding was carried out using both linear regridding and nearest neighbour regridding.
-PDFs were plotted of all the precipitation values from the grid cells in the leeds-at-centre region using the observations on the 1km grid and the observations regridded to 2.2km using both the linear and nearest neighbour methods.
+Regridding is carried out using both linear regridding and nearest neighbour regridding.
+PDFs are plotted of all the precipitation values from the grid cells in the leeds-at-centre region using the observations on the 1km grid and the observations regridded to 2.2km using both the linear and nearest neighbour methods.

-The nearest neighbour interpolation method was deemed to be the most appropriate.
+The nearest neighbour interpolation method is deemed to be the most appropriate.

 <a name="raingauge"></a>
 ## Rain Gauge Analysis
 The sources of rain gauge data, their locations and the time periods they covered are documented, and the locations of the rain gauges plotted.

-It also contains some code for plotting PDFs of...
+It also contains some code for plotting PDFs of precipitation values from the EA and LCC rain gauges.

 To Do: